-The fact that Gas is down in price is not nearly as interesting as how Fresh Veggies, Fruit and Meat are down in price.
-This is actual good news (for now), however remember the prices on those food stuffs have been going up big time over the whole summer.
+The fact that Gas is down in price is not nearly as interesting as to how Fresh Veggies, Fruit and Meat are down in price.
+This is actually good news (for now); however, remember the prices on those foodstuffs have been going up big time over the whole summer.
 On the downside of things, Electricity prices continue to rise, not a good thing to see going into this Winter.

 My Writings for Week Ending December 23rd

-As most of my regular readers know, I am not a very big fan of New Years Resolutions, but having a plan for 2017 (financially) is a prudent thing to do, so thus I give you Smart Financial Goals for 2017.
-However you want to motivate yourself to plan for the New Year is your business, but get a plan down, and start using it.
+As most of my regular readers know, I am not a very big fan of New Year’s Resolutions, but having a financial plan for 2017 (financially) is a prudent thing to do, so thus I give you Smart Financial Goals for 2017.
+However, you want to motivate yourself to plan for the New Year as your business, get a plan down, and start using it.